PaDPaF: Partial Disentanglement with Partially-Federated GANs: Partial Disentanglement with Partially-Federated GANs

 \subsection{Federated Conditional GANs}

 Starting from the GAN framework in \cref{sec:gan}, we aim to optimize \cref{eq:gan-obj-mod} in the federated setting with respect to the parameters of $D_i$ and $G_i$ per client $i$.
-We define the generator to be a style-based generator with the architecture in \cite{improvedwgan}, and a style vectorizer as in \cite{karras2019style} for producing the conditioning variable of the conditional batch normalization layers \cite{condbatchnorm}.
-The discriminator architecture is based on \cite{resnet} with the addition of spectral normalization \cite{Miyato2018SpectralNorm}.

-The style vectorizer is set to be private (\ie unique to each client), while the base parameters of the generator are federated (\ie shared).
-Also, in addition to the normal---or henceforth ``content''---discriminator, we introduce another ``style'' discriminator in parallel, which is assumed to be client-specific with private parameters.
-This split is done so that we reserve the domain-specific parameters to be private and solely optimized by the clients' optimizers, whereas the ``content'' parameters are federated and optimized collaboratively.
+The discriminator architecture is based on \citep{resnet} with the addition of spectral normalization \citep{Miyato2018SpectralNorm}.
+In addition to the global discriminator, we also introduce a smaller, local version of the global discriminator for each client.
+The global generator is a style-based ResNet generator following \citet{improvedwgan} with the addition of a local style vectorizer for each client \citep{karras2019style}.
+The generator is conditioned on the output of the style vectorizer through conditional batch normalization layers \citep{condbatchnorm} that are kept local too \citep{li2021fedbn}.